-The original High Court judgement in this case – EWHC 1922 (Admin) – was important because it clarified the date for the availability of the defence under s.179(7) of the Town and Country Planning Act 1990, the requirements for compliance with s.188 of the Town and Country Planning Act 1990 and the meaning of “service” in relation to a planning enforcement notice.
+The original High Court judgment in this case – EWHC 1922 (Admin) – was important because it clarified the date for the availability of the defence under s.179(7) of the Town and Country Planning Act 1990, the requirements for compliance with s.188 of the Town and Country Planning Act 1990 and the meaning of “service” in relation to a planning enforcement notice.

 To view this new judgment given by HHJ Rowe QC on the 2nd June click here